Thursday, June 12, 2008

 --No lease is complete with these essential pieces of information.
 When you get a copy of the lease, make sure the following is stated in the lease.

+--Names of all prospective tenants.
+The lease binds only those whose names are listed.
 You don't want to be stuck taking responsibility for everyone, in case something should happen.
 So check that all names, including those of your roommates, are listed.

 --Address of the apartment.
 This means the address and apartment number.